 His current research interests combine social economics and macroeconomics, with special emphasis on social economics, economic growth and inequality, social interactions and networks, and housing markets.
-He teaches courses in macroeconomics, economic growth and the economics of the European Union.
+He teaches courses in macroeconomics, economic growth, social interactions and social networks, and the economics of the European Union.
 He is an Associate Editor of Regional Science and Urban Economics and served as Associate Editor of The New Palgrave Dictionary of Economics, second edition (Steven N. Durlauf and Laurence E. Blume, General Editors).
 He served as a member of the MacArthur Foundation Research Network on Social Interactions and Economic Inequality, and as a consultant to the US Department of Housing and Urban Development, the European Investment Bank, and other EU, US, and Greek institutions.
 He has participated widely in conferences and has published articles in numerous edited volumes and leading scholarly journals including: American Economic Review, Journal of Economic Literature, Journal of Economic Theory, International Economic Review, Quarterly Journal of Economics, Economic Journal, Regional Science and Urban Economics, The Scandinavian Journal of Economics, Journal of Urban Economics, Review of Economics and Statistics, and Economic Policy.
 His book, From Neighborhoods to Nations: The Economics of Social Interactions, Princeton University Press, appeared in October 2012.
 His research has been funded by the National Science Foundation and by the John D. and Catherine T. MacArthur Foundation.

-He has a side interest in Modern Greek Studies and is co-chairing the Greek Study Group, Minda de Gunzburg Center for European Studies, Harvard University.
+He has a side interest in Modern Greek Studies and co-chaired the Greek Study Group, Minda de Gunzburg Center for European Studies, Harvard University, 2004-2014.
 His hobbies include the medieval history of Greece; Linear B; the poetry of Erica Funkhouser, Yannis Ritsos, and George Seferis; and the works of Haruki Murakami and gardening.

 Distinguished Scholarship Award, 2008–2009, School of Arts and Sciences and School of Engineering, Tufts University, May 2009.